 The content which you will be expected to master will be drawn from the lectures and class discussions, the texts, and from any handouts that are distributed during the course.
 This exam will involve watching a portion of a 'professor-selected' video.
 Then you will be required to answer questions which will reflect your understanding from a systems perspective of the dynamics in that family in the video.
 The examination will include questions on the processes of counselling as well (the therapeutic relationship, therapist's use of self, therapeutic plan and change processes, etc.).
-In preparation for this exam, students are encouraged to review the lectures, their take-home quizzes, and in-class video discussions as well as the texts.
+In preparation for this exam, students are encouraged to review the lectures, their take-home guizzes, and in-class video discussions as well as the texts.
 Students will take the final during classroom time, typing their answers, and submit the final on the class page in the section named "Finals Week" before leaving the zoom platform for the Final.

 In addition to the above assignments, all counselling majors are now mandated to have 6 counselling sessions with a counsellor as part of their coursework.

 Students who reside in Canada may book with a counsellor at the Tyndale Wellness Centre.
 Directions for this booking will be found on a video on the class page.
-These bookings must be done by the first class session.
-The sessions will be at reduced costs, and generally students may reimburse the loss through Tyndale's medical insurance plan.
+These bookings must be made by the first class session.
+The sessions will be at reduced costs, and students who use the 6 sessions to discuss personal issues may reimburse the loss through Tyndale's medical insurance plan.
 If students want to engage in counselling beyond this mandated 6, they may make further arrangements with the Wellness Centre.
-Students residing outside Canada are responsible for arranging and paying for the cost of 6 session with a qualified provider, and they email their professor about their arrangements by the first week of the semester.
-These 6 sessions must occur within the 12 weeks of the course, and documentation from their therapist is required at the end of the 6 sessions to prove attendance.
+Students who utilize the 6 sessions only to discuss safe and effective use of self may not apply for insurance reimbursement.
+Students residing outside Canada are responsible for arranging and paying for the cost of 6 session with a qualified provider and are required to email their professor their arrangements by the first week of the semester.
+Students already in counselling outside Tyndale may count those sessions for the 6 sessions if they are done within the semester the student attends the Family Systems course.
+For all students, the 6 sessions must occur within the 12 weeks of the course, and documentation from their therapist is required at the end of the 6 sessions to prove attendance.
+Please have your therapist fill out a Certificate for the Completion of Counselling form (a sample is posted at the top of the Class Page) and post it on the class page during Finals week.
+To obtain a certificate of completion, the student must do the following: